riki343/slate/source/index.html.md

 }
 ```

-Remove user from participants of event.
+Remove user from participants of event and send push notification to HOST with explanation why user leave event.

 ### HTTP Request